Ingenious464/printf/README.md

-This is the repository for ALX printf Group project
+This is the repository for ALX printf Group project UPDATED